Generic Name: Lisdexamfetamine Chewable Tablets (lis dex am FET a meen)

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
-Read it again each time Vyvanse is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+Read it again each time Vyvanse (lisdexamfetamine chewable tablets) is refilled.
+If you have any questions about Vyvanse (lisdexamfetamine chewable tablets), please talk with the doctor, pharmacist, or other health care provider.

 - If you think there has been an overdose, call your poison control center or get medical care right away.
 Be ready to tell or show what was taken, how much, and when it happened.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 - Adderall vs Vyvanse - What's the difference between them?

 - How long does Vyvanse stay in your system?

 - Is Vyvanse a controlled substance / narcotic drug?

 - Is it okay to take Vyvanse while on birth control?

 - How soon for Vyvanse to start working and how long does it last?

 - Ritalin vs Vyvanse - What's the difference between them?